htammen/htammen.github.io/README.md

 #### Build
 Build the application by entering `npm run build` into the command line.
 Build means that a file named `Component-preload.js` is created which helps loading the application faster.

+### Deploy application
+To deploy the application follow the following steps
+- update version number in service-worker (s. above)
+- execute `npm run build`
+- commit your changes to git
+- run `npm version xxx` (see npm version --help for details)
+- push your changes to the remote repository (origin/master) at github.com